-Article 74 Government bills are presented to the Islamic Consultative Assembly after receiving the approval of the Council of Ministers.
-Members' bills may be introduced in the Islamic proposals and amendments to governments bills proposed by members that entail the reduction of the public income or the increase of public expenditure may be introduced in the Assembly only if means for compensating for the decrease in income or for meeting the new expenditure are also specified.
+Government bills are presented to the Islamic Consultative Assembly after receiving the approval of the Council of Ministers.
+Members' bills may be introduced in the Islamic Consultative Assembly if sponsored by at least fifteen members.

+Members' bills and proposals and amendments to government bills proposed by members that entail the reduction of the public income or the increase of public expenditure may be introduced in the Assembly only if means for compensating for the decrease in income or for meeting the new expenditure are also specified.